constellant/dpSlate/source/dpSlateHelp/index.md

 # Getting Started with dpSlate

 dpSlate can be used either stand alone on a PC or can be used to automatically publish documents to your portal if it is powered by dpEngine.
+When you use dpSlate, you need to determine if you want to work in _Stand Alone Mode_ or _dpEngine Mode_.

 ## Installing and Using dpSlate in Stand Alone Mode